johndohoneyjr/custom-policy/README.md

 # Azure Policy

-## The big idea is to constrain the provisioning limits on Azure, by setting up well defined parameters for resource creation using the Azure Resource Manager
+## The big idea is to constrain the provisioning limits on Azure and Kuberneter, by setting up well defined parameters for resource creation using the Azure Resource Manager

-The tool is driven by a configuration file.
+The tool is driven by a configuration file (Json maps nicely into Python Dictionaries).
 Values can be added to the definition, without fear of breaking the code.
 However, any update/change or delete will have to be vetted against the code, as the JSON configuration is "cast" into a Python Dictionary to address aspects of the configuration.

+The initial focus of this tool was for Custom Kubernetes, but it can be a whole lot more.
+I used one example to limit SKU's at the actual resource level -- figured everyone and their brother is going to be playing with OpenAI.
+So, I used Cogntive Science APIs as a working example.

 ### Resource Group Level